Toggle: English / Spanish

 Fire ants are red-colored insects.
 A sting from a fire ant delivers a harmful substance, called venom, into your skin.

 This article is for information only.
 DO NOT use it to treat or manage an actual fire ant sting.
-If you or someone you are with is stung, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Fire ant venom contains a chemical called piperidine.